mydeadvictoria/hoeapi/README.md

 The library avoids throwing exceptions and instead returns a custom result type called `HoeApiResult`.
 This sealed class represents a fallible operation and has two variants: `Ok` and `Error`.
 The `Ok` variant indicates a successful operation, while the `Error` variant signifies a failure and includes optional additional context to help diagnose the issue.
+Also, an optional underlying exception is included.

 To create a `HoeApiClient`, you must use the `HoeApiClientFactory` which creates and preconfigures the client for you.